SadlifeCaw/ProjectBank/README.md

 # ProjectBank

+## Invites

+Rasmys Lystrøm and Paulo Tell have been added to the Azure Directory and should have recieved an e-mail on the 21-12/2021 with an invite.

 ## How to Run Program

 You need a GUID password.
 You must generate your own however you like, and insert it in place of {password}